Frequently Asked Questions About Recycling at MIT

 How do I recycle or replace a light bulb?

 All light bulbs must be disposed of properly under Massachusetts and Federal Law.
 To replace light bulbs or to request pickup of light bulbs, submit a request through Atlas.
 Or, contact the Environment, Health and Safety Office to schedule removal of light bulbs.

 How do I get a recycling bin?

 The desk-side bin

 Desk-side bin is approximately the same size as a desk-side trash can.
 There is no charge to MIT departments for the desk-side bins.
 To order, go to Service Requests in Atlas.
 Then, fill out the order form.
 Your bin will be sent within five business days.

 The centralized indoor bin

 Centralized indoor bin is approximately the size of a hallway trash bin.
 The Department of Facilities supplies bins for hallways.
-However, DLCs are responsible for ordering centralized bins for their offices, labs, conference rooms, and lunch rooms.
+The Recycling program has some funding to supply these type of bins to DLCs.
+However, depending on the quanitity needed, DLCs may be responsible for ordering centralized bins for their offices, labs, conference rooms, and lunch rooms based on quantity available..

 We are doing a major clean out of files.
 How do I get a really large bin?

 A 96-gallon wheeling tote

 Tote is available to a department to accommodate file purges, office clean-outs, overprints, and any other "spring cleaning".
 Please submit a work request through Atlas to schedule a drop-off.
 Be sure to fill in the dates for us to drop the bin off and pick it up.

 How do I schedule recycling services?

 We require a work request submitted through Atlas to perform recycling services such as clean-outs, scrap and obsolete item removal, and events recycling.
 Once the work request has been submitted, a representative will contact you to schedule an appropriate time and date.
 Please note: we do not charge for any of our services.

 How much do recycling services cost?